tomasfernandez1212/arc-test-time-adaptation/README.md

 ##### Supervised Training:

-TBD - Perhaps with the few examples provided per task during test time, with data augmentation and regularization techniques for better generalization.
+Using the labeled training data, we could employ supervised training.
+This could also be applied during test time on the few examples provided at test time.
+As mentioned earlier, grokking and overparametrization may help, as well as data augmentation and regularization techniques for better generalization.

 ##### Alignment Training: